furqonajiy/meta-front-end-developer-professional-certificate/C1-introduction-to-front-end-development/W2/C1W2A2-styling-a-page/README.md

 ### Tips

-* Make sure that HTML tags are closed properly.
-* Use a different heading type for your name.
-* Remember the box model.
+* If you get stuck, apply the CSS rules one at a time and verify their behaviour is what you expect.
-* Review the lessons *Creating a HTML document*, *Adding Images*, *Selecting and Styling*, and *Different types of selectors*.
+* Review the lessons *Selecting and Styling*, *Text and color in CSS*, *Different types of selectors*, and *Box Model Introducction*.